macblok/monitoring-and-troubleshooting/Homework/homework.md

 # QUIZ

 ## Which interface JDK tools use to connect to JVM locally?
-JMX (Java Management Extensions) API
-JMX (Java Management Extensions) API is a technology that provides tools for managing and monitoring applications, system objects, devices, and service-oriented networks.
+JMX (Java Management Extensions) API - it is a technology that provides tools for managing and monitoring applications, system objects, devices, and service-oriented networks.
 Those resources are represented by objects called MBeans (Managed Beans).

 JMX is designed to provide a simple and standardized way to manage resources at runtime in a Java environment.
 This API is widely used in enterprise systems for managing and monitoring application configurations and performance.